Should You Buy Flying Blue miles?

 Should I buy miles or transfer from credit cards?

 Transfer from credit cards is almost always better.
-Amex, Chase, Citi, Capital One, and Bilt all transfer 1:1 to Flying Blue.
+Amex, Chase, Citi, Capital One, and Bilt all transfer 1:1 to Flying Blue for US-issued cards (EU Amex ratios differ: Germany and France 5:4, the Netherlands 2:1).
 If you earn points on everyday spending, your effective cost is much lower than buying miles.
 Wait for 20-30% transfer bonuses for even better value.

 Is buying Flying Blue miles refundable?